pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

 ### **Studying for exams**

 As with most CS courses, avoid rote memorization.
-Computer science is very a conceptual field and memorization plays a miniscule role.
+Computer science is very a conceptual field and memorization plays a minuscule role.
 What's important is understanding the systems / patterns, conceptualization, and problem solving, all of which are skills that can be strengthened with practice.
 The odd-numbered practice problems at the end of every chapter are very helpful and their answers can be found at the end of the book.

 ## Conclusion: